Pediatric nursing: Career overview

-Pediatric nurses work in settings including doctor's offices and community-based settings to hospitals and critical care facilities.
+Pediatric nurses work in settings including doctors' offices and community-based settings, as well as hospitals and critical care facilities.
 Pediatric nurses may assist pediatricians or work alongside them.
 Pediatric nurses offer primary care services such as diagnosing and treating common childhood illnesses and conducting developmental screenings.
 Acute care and specialty services are also available for the chronically ill.
 Some pediatric nurses and nurse practitioners specialize in areas such as cardiology, dermatology, gastroenterology or oncology.
-Pediatric nurses are responsible for helping patients adapt to a hospital setting and prepare them for medical treatments and procedures.
+Pediatric nurses are responsible for helping patients adapt to a hospital setting and preparing them for medical treatments and procedures.
 Nurses also coach parents to observe and wait for important signs and responses to therapies, to increase the child's comfort, and even to provide ongoing care.